RunOpenCode/query-resources-loader-bundle/docs/using-manager.md

 parametrised query statements (prepared statements), as well as building complex queries depending of passed arguments (see [Twig support](twig-support.md)).

+Third, optional, parameter `$types` allows you to explicitly specify type of parameters for prepared statements, which is useful when using, per example, `WHERE IN` in your SQL statements.

 ## Query executor

 Method `get()` will just provide you with loaded and parsed query string,